 Finding an Apartment:

 Looking for an apartment can be difficult without a ‘credit score’ which we, as Irish, don’t have.
 Without this you would need a guarantor living in the States and earning a certain wage (this differs based on the apartment).
 A lot of places – especially outside of Manhattan don’t look for it.
 Another solution would be to apartment share i.e. move in with someone who has already taken care of the credit details.
+When you have found your perfect apartment, Consider using a moving company similar to a moving company in anne arundel county if you’re bringing a lot of stuff.
+I hear they usually provide a great service.
+Remember to look after it and clean it routinely with something like the best upright vacuum cleaner by Bissell.

 Important factors to consider in terms of budgeting are as follows: